Two Wrongs Make a Right

 Exposition:

-This fallacy involves the attempt to justify a wrong action by pointing to another wrong action.
-Often, the other wrong action is of the same type or committed by the accuser, in which case it is the subfallacy Tu Quoque.
-Attempting to justify committing a wrong on the grounds that someone else is guilty of another wrong is clearly a Red Herring―that is, a fallacy of irrelevance―because if this form of argument were cogent, one could justify anything―assuming that there is another wrong to point to, which is a very safe assumption.
-Nonetheless, such arguments often succeed as distractions, just as a pickled herring drawn across the trail would distract bloodhounds from the chase.
-By changing the subject from one wrong action to another, the arguer may manage to throw you off the scent.
+This fallacy is committed when people attempt to justify a wrong action by pointing to another wrong action.
+Attempting to justify a wrong on the grounds that someone else is guilty of another wrong is clearly a Red Herring―that is, a fallacy of irrelevance.
+If this form of argument were cogent, one could justify anything, that is, assuming that there is another wrong to point to, which is a very safe assumption.
+Such arguments often succeed as distractions, just as a pickled herring drawn across the trail would throw bloodhounds off the scent.
 Don't be distracted!

 Exposure: